Boubou or Bazin: What's the Difference and Which Should You Choose?

 Here's the final question, the one that deserves an honest answer: Who are you at this moment in your life?

 Are you seeking affirmation and presence?
-Go for the bazin.
+Go for bazin.
 It's a garment for those who have decided that the time has come to stop playing small.

 So, boubou or bazin?
 The real answer is: why choose when you can have both?
 Each has its magic.
 It's up to you to discover yours.